coolbeachball/coolbeachball/README.md

-# 👋 Hey, I'm BeachBall!
+# 👋 Hey, I'm CoolBeachBall!

 I'm a passionate beginner web developer and designer who loves crafting visually appealing and user-friendly websites.
 Here’s a bit about what I use to build the web: